JCKodel/kfx_dependency_injection/README.md

 The difference between those methods is that `getService` can return `null` if the specified service was not registered, while `getRequiredService` will throw a
 `ServiceNotRegisteredException` if the service was not registered.
 You should use `getRequiredService` to ensure everything was correctly registered during app's initialization.

+## Mocking

+After registering a type, you can override it using `ServiceProvider.instance.override<TService>((serviceProvider, platformInfo) => MockClass(), key: "some key")`.

+This is usefull when you use some remote API service registered on your app, but want to mock that service in unit tests.
+In this case, the app remains as it is (no change is required).
+In your unit test, you override the registration of your api calls to some mock class and you're done.

 ## Additional information

 There are some methods to check if a type is registered (`isRegistered<T>()`) and methods to allow unregistration (this is usefull to release singleton instances or